apache/openwhisk/docs/actions-new.md

    - returns the function result,
 3. flushes all `stdout` and `stderr` logs and adds a frame marker at the end of the activation.

-Any container which implements [the interface](#action-interface) may be used as an action.
+Any container which implements the [Action interface](#action-interface) may be used as an action.
 It is in this way that you can add support for other languages or customized runtimes.

 The interface is enforced via a [canonical test suite](../tests/src/test/scala/actionContainers/BasicActionRunnerTests.scala)